sagemath/trac_to_gh/Issue 3574.md

 # Issue 3574: [with patch; needs review] optimize startup time by not importing mwrank library until needed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3574

 Original creator: was